Research Centers / Strategic Intelligence Unit / Strategic Intelligence Briefings / Strait Signal

 Three forward indicators warrant elevated monitoring:

-• South China Sea naval interactions.
-The shift from coast-guard to PLAN-level incidents near Philippine-held features (Thitu, Scarborough Shoal) raises collision risk in waters critical to Taiwan contingency logistics.
+- South China Sea naval interactions.
+The shift from coastguard to PLAN-level incidents near Philippine-held features (Thitu, Scarborough Shoal) raises collision risk in waters critical to Taiwan contingency logistics.
 Future PLAN–Philippines encounters should be monitored as leading indicators for broader Strait escalation.

 Institutional considerations

 For policy & diplomatic actors.
 The February 2026 assessment of inadequate reassurance measures and degraded U.S.–China military communications remains the most significant structural finding in the dataset.
 March's operational escalation occurred against this backdrop of eroding crisis-management architecture, compounding risk.
-Diplomatic confidence-building investment should be prioritised, and reassurance mechanisms assessed against signal data rather than declaratory statements.
+Diplomatic confidence-building investment should be prioritized, and reassurance mechanisms assessed against signal data rather than declaratory statements.

 About Strait Signal

-Indo-Pacific Studies Centre | RC05 Cross-Strait Program
+Indo-Pacific Studies Center | RC05 Cross-Strait Dynamics Research Center

 Strategic Intelligence Unit